 Carol Lee has served on SLVREC’s Board since 2001.
 She has served a term as the board’s president and another as vice-president.
 Carol Lee has completed a Credential Board Certification and Leadership Certified classes in which she studied economics, personnel management and utility-related laws.
 She actively pursues training to keep abreast of the energy business for betterment of the cooperative.

 Cole Wakasugi’s grandfather settled in the Valley where he owned and operated Blanca Equipment, a tractor and implement dealership.
-Wakasugi’s have lived near Blanca ever since.
+The Wakasugis have lived near Blanca ever since.
 Cole, who has a B.S. in Mechanical Engineering, manages Three S Ranch with his father, Rodger, and partners Jerry and Monty Smith.
 The ranch produces grain, potatoes and alfalfa.

 Cole and his wife of 15 years, Kim, have two children Brisha and Bradley.
-Cole is a trustee for the town of Blanca and he serves as a volunteer for the Blanca fire department.
+Cole is a trustee for the town of Blanca and he serves as a volunteer for the Blanca Fire Department.

 He currently serves on the Trinchera Irrigation Ditch board and the United Potato Growers of Colorado board.
 He believes these experiences will help him be an effective director for SLVREC.
 Additionally, as a Valley native, Cole believes he is an asset to the cooperative.
 He said, “I share the concerns of families and farmers in the Valley.
 I would like to help find solutions to the challenges we face.”

 Keenan Anderson is fourth-generation from right here in the San Luis Valley.
 He knows these lands and has worked them on his family farm for the past 12 years in his own operation.
 Keenan knows what it means to be committed to farming and ranching.
-He has welded and a raised cattle to get where he is today; he understands that hard work is the way to reach your goals.
+He has welded and raised cattle to get where he is today; he understands that hard work is the way to reach your goals.

 Scott Wolfe’s family has deep roots in the San Luis Valley.
 He was born and raised near Center; although, he left the Valley to attend college and to work.
 He attended school at Western, Adams State and Northern Arizona University.
 He returned to the Valley in 1991.